opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 **Docker**

-Go to `Manage Jenkins > Tools > Docker installations` and add a new docker installation
+On your Jenkins server, go to `Manage Jenkins > Tools > Docker installations` and add a new docker installation

 Docker Name: `docker`